Webhook

 Here we quickly create an HTTP server using Python, listening on the local port 8082, and print the URL when receiving a Webhook request.
 In actual applications, please replace it with your business server:

-First, we use Python to build a simple HTTP service to receive POST /
+First, we use Python to build a simple HTTP service to receive POST / requests.
+The service prints the request content and returns 200 OK:

 from flask import Flask, json, request